lucleray/next-progressbar/readme.md

 > ⚠️ This package has been deprecated because it can slow down your builds.
+Upgrade to Next.js 9+ to get Build Output Statistics out-of-the-box.

 # next-progressbar